-To enable Graphics Analyzer to trace your application, you need to add the Arm interceptor library to your Unity project.
+To enable Graphics Analyzer to trace your application on devices running Android 9 or earlier, you need to add the Arm interceptor library to your Unity project.
 The interceptor library intercepts and collects information about the OpenGL ES and EGL function calls made by the application.
 Unity detects the presence of the interceptor library and automatically loads it when you build the application.
 Follow these steps to add the library and set Unity’s player and build settings to use it.

 libMGD.so is provided in your Arm Mobile Studio package: